LED/TA

 experience lower back muscle spasms that may last a few days following

 the procedure.
-This pain can be relieved with muscle relaxants and
+This pain can be relieved with muscle relaxants

-analgesics, if needed.
+and analgesics, heat and light massage, if needed.

-no interference with the muscles, bones, joints or manipulation
+is no interference with the muscles, bones, joints or manipulation

-under intravenous sedation and local anesthesia, it is much safer
+an anesthesiologist as well as local anesthesia, it is much safer

 for the patient than that performed under a general anesthetic.